 A concussion can result in loss of consciousness, headache, dizziness, nausea, vomiting, confusion, ringing in the ears, and general fatigue.
 It can even result in vomiting, problems speaking, and personality changes.
 There is extensive research being made into the effects of concussions later in life – the health impact can be both short- and long-term.

 We’re often taught to tough out a bruise.
 This isn’t the best advice when it comes to head injuries.
-The brain can become bruised by an impact to the head.
+The brain can become bruised by an impact on the head.
 This is often seen in car accidents when someone’s head strikes the steering wheel, window, or dashboard.

 Brain bruising can result in difficulty balancing, numbness in the head, problems concentrating, and even problems forming memories.
 This is a serious and dangerous issue.
 It’s often hard to spot without medical help because the symptoms are similar to concussions and brain bruising often accompanies a concussion.